eclipse-tractusx/sig-infra/README.md

 jobs:
   render-images:
     uses: eclipse-tractusx/sig-infra/.github/workflows/reusable-generate-puml-svg.yaml@main
 ```

 ### Generate static Mermaid files

+__Description__:

-__Description__:    This workflow generates static .svg files form .mmd/.mermaid-files and push this to main branch
+This workflow generates static .svg files in your repository from .mmd/.mermaid-files and push this to main branch to keep your static files updated when you created changes on your .mmd/.mermaid-files.

 __Workflow file__:  [.github/workflows/reusable-generate-mermaid-svg.yaml](.github/workflows/reusable-generate-mermaid-svg.yaml)

 __Usage__:
 ```yaml
 # Example .github/workflows/add-static-mermaid-files.yml in your repo